Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best all-in-one models for most people.
-We factor in the price, feedback from our visitors, and availability.
+Our recommendations above are what we think are currently the best all-in-one printers for most people.
+In addition to the test results, we factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here's the list of all our all-in-one printer reviews.
+If you would like to choose for yourself, here's the list of all our all-in-one printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.